Unlocking Energy Efficiency: The Power of Retro-Commissioning HVAC Systems

 Why Building Owners Should Act Now

-For many UK commercial buildings — especially those built between the 1980s and 2000s — are long overdue an energy performance review.
-Even buildings with some form of BMS often suffer from years of adjustments, that have never been corrected, occupancy changes, and outdated programming.
+Many UK commercial buildings—especially those built between the 1980s and 2000s—are long overdue for an energy performance review.
+Even buildings with some form of BMS often suffer from years of adjustments that have never been corrected, occupancy changes, and outdated programming.

-Indeed we regularly see many buildings which are still operating with their systems operating in manual mode (24/7) without any form of control - following a BMS engineers visit.
+We regularly see buildings still operating with their systems in manual mode (24/7) without any form of control after a BMS engineer's visit.

-To understand just how much extra it can cost a business, this Case Study by EnviroLogic sums the problem perfectly and highlights the additional cost (and therefore the immediate savings) to the client involved.
+To understand how much extra it can cost a business, this Case Study by EnviroLogic perfectly sums up the problem and highlights the additional costs (and therefore the immediate savings) to the client involved.

-Retro-commissioning provides a second chance to unlock the original efficiency your building was originally designed to deliver.
+Retro-commissioning provides a second chance to unlock the original efficiency your building was designed to deliver.

 High energy costs make inaction increasingly expensive.
-Whilst optimising existing HVAC systems remains one of the highest-value, lowest-cost interventions available.
+Optimising existing HVAC systems remains one of the highest-value, lowest-cost interventions available.

 A Practical Call to Action for UK Building Owners